|Locations:||up to 5|

 Luck Gave Them A Service Area

 After Esso lost Port TRSA on the A1 to roadworks, they were offered the chance to build Washington MSA instead.
-This unusual process was an effort to tackle the lack of interest received when prospective operators had been invited to bid for the site.
+This unusual process was an effort to address the lack of interest received when prospective operators had been invited to bid for the site.

 Initially, their apathy led to ingenuity.
 For Washington, they developed a complicated and pioneering catering system which used automated vending machines and microwaves, which were new to the motorway network at the time.
 Their agreement with the concerned Ministry was that they would be removed if they were unpopular with the public - and they were very unpopular.